 With the flowers removed from the stems, I made sure they wouldn’t fall apart by giving them a little tug.
 One or two blooms wanted to separate, so I used fabric glue to fuse the layers of “petals” together, close to the stem.
 This glue was hidden but ensured the flowers stayed intact.

 With the blossoms bundled, I arranged them on the flap of my purse, creating an asymmetrical arrangement that worked with the shape.
-When I was happy with my arrangement, I used my favorite epoxy to affix the flowers, holding them in place for about five minutes (this is a great TV bingeing craft) and then using a clothespin to hold the flower for the remainder of the drying time.
+When I was happy with my arrangement, I used my favorite epoxy to affix the flowers, holding them in place for about five minutes and then using a clothespin to hold the flower for the remainder of the drying time.
 I found it easiest to do a couple of blooms at a time, let them dry, and then keep gluing.
 I love this epoxy because of its strength, but you could also try hot glue or E-6000 (I just wasn’t sure hot glue would stick to this slippery vinyl).